 Posted on Tuesday 6 February 2018 by Cruickshank Intellectual Property

-Recently, we spoke about Design protection being a valuable part of your IP strategy.
-Design as we know, is the appearance of a product and design registration is an effective form of IP protection against unauthorised use and infringement of a product.
-What we did not speak about is what are the potential implications for this form of protection once Brexit occurs?
+Previously, we spoke about Design protection being a valuable part of your intellectual property strategy.
+Design as we know, is the appearance of a product and design registration is an effective form of intellectual property protection against unauthorised use and infringement of a product.
+But what are the potential implications for this form of protection once Brexit occurs?

 Much uncertainty remains in the lead up to March 2019 when Britain will officially leave the European Union.
 While no legislative changes have been brought into effect yet, a notice to rights holders was released by the European Union Intellectual Property Office (EUIPO) in early December confirming how these IP rights will stand following Brexit.
 The notice issued referred to holders of and applicants for European Union Trade Marks (EUTM) and Community Designs.
 In it the EUIPO confirmed what many had expectedthat‘EU trade marks and registered Community designs will continue to be valid in the EU27 Member States but will no longer have effect in the United Kingdom as from the withdrawl date.’